wildfly/quickstart/ejb-security-plus/README.md

 		For Linux: bin/jboss-cli.sh --connect
 		For Windows: bin\jboss-cli.bat --connect
-3. At the prompt, enter the following series of commands:
+3. Add a new security realm that is used by the quickstart.
+For this scenario the Remoting login module is no longer used, instead a custom module `SaslPlusLoginModule` is used instead to perform authentication based on the authenticated user of the connection AND the supplied authentication token.
+The `RealmDirect` login module is last in the configuration so that roles can be loaded after the user has been verified.
+At the prompt, enter the following series of commands:

 		[standalone@localhost:9999 /] ./subsystem=security/security-domain=quickstart-domain:add(cache-type=default)
 		[standalone@localhost:9999 /] ./subsystem=security/security-domain=quickstart-domain/authentication=classic:add
 		[standalone@localhost:9999 /] ./subsystem=security/security-domain=quickstart-domain/authentication=classic/login-module=DelegationLoginModule:add(code=org.jboss.as.quickstarts.ejb_security_plus.SaslPlusLoginModule,flag=optional,module-options={password-stacking=useFirstPass})
 		[standalone@localhost:9999 /] ./subsystem=security/security-domain=quickstart-domain/authentication=classic/login-module=RealmDirect:add(code=RealmDirect,flag=required,module-options={password-stacking=useFirstPass})

-This block of commands added a new security realm that is used by the quickstart, for this scenario the Remoting login module is no longer used, instead a custom module `SaslPlusLoginModule` is used instead to perform authentication based on the authenticated user of the connection AND the supplied authentication token.
-The `RealmDirect` login module is last in the configuration so that roles can be loaded after the user has been verified.

 	[standalone@localhost:9999 /] :reload

-Finally the server is reloaded to pick up these changes.
+Finally, restart the server to pick up these changes.

 ### Modify the Server Configuration Manually